 BY CAR – You can either rent your own car or hire a private driver to take you all the way to the waterfalls.

-COLECTIVO – Take a colectivo (shared taxi) from the 2nd class bus terminal to Mitla – the trip lasts about 2 hours depending on traffic and the ride will cost around 25 pesos ($1.25 USD).
-From Mitla, you can take a shared pick up truck (40 pesos, or $2 USD per person) or an Uber or a taxi to Hierve el Agua.
+COLECTIVO – Take a colectivo (shared taxi) from the 2nd class bus terminal to Mitla – the trip lasts about 2 hours, depending on traffic.
+From Mitla, you can take a shared pick-up truck, an Uber, or a taxi to Hierve el Agua.
 It will be another hour.

-GUIDED TOUR – You can also just book a guided tour from Oaxaca.
-Most likely the tour will go to other nearby destinations, such as Mitla as part of the itinerary.
+GUIDED TOUR – If you want to save time and effort, you can also just book a guided tour from Oaxaca.
+Most likely, the tour will go to other nearby destinations, such as Mitla, as part of the itinerary.

 You can book your guided tour to Hierve el Agua here.